ttnnijmegen/domoticahass/README.md

 Within node-red you can now add automations.
 You can for example retrieve more data from external resources like home-kit.

+The more easy way to add your TTN nodes.
+And a way to add more application than one is to add the nodes with node-red.
+It is also possible to get the location of your TTN node on an Home Assistant app.
+This however is something for another workshop...

 ## Step 8 Installatie van HACS and installing the kickstarter gateway monitor

 # if you don't have the kickstarter gateway you can skip this step